AlexNunez13/DataScienceAssignment3/README.md

 # DataScienceAssignment3
-Contains the code and a readme regarding web scraping a html table and storing the information in a pandas data frame.
+This code file contains the html writing used to create the table data.
+It uses the BeautifulSoup library to scrape the table and then pandas to create the DataFrame.
+The BeautifulSoup library reads and understands the html data by determining what information should be used as the headers, rows, and columns.
+Then, pandas is used to turn the raw information into a nice table containing all the data that had just been scraped.